GanschowJosh/PrimeGridLabeling/Scripts/v4readme.md

 It's also fair to note that (in my opinion), this is fairly **simple to install** and run on your own computer, and see all the grids that the algorithm generated.

+The generator.py script now features multiprocessing to take advantage of multiple cores when generating grid ranges.
+In my testing, this brought the generation of NxN grids 1...40 from 30 seconds to just under 9 on an eight-core CPU.

 # Try this out!
 ## Prereqs
 Download the ZIP for this repo.